localstack-samples/sample-microservices-apigateway-lambda-dynamodb-sqs/README.md

 ## Instructions

 You can build and deploy the sample application on LocalStack by running our `Makefile` commands.
 To deploy the infrastructure, you can run `make deploy` after installing the application dependencies.
-To test the deployed infrastructure, you can run `make test` to run sample tests.
 Here are instructions to deploy and test it manually step-by-step.

 ### Creating the infrastructure